Maria Standen, Swallow Farm

 Netherfield Village Hall bookings - Marrissa Stepanek 01424 838106, or call in at the village shop.

-There are various groups meeting throughout the month including Boules, The Rover group, The Harley Davidson group, T.R.Cars and The Breakaway Club, if you would like to know more about any of the dates and times or the darts and football teams please give Sean a ring on 01424 838382.
+WHITE HART - There are various groups meeting throughout the month including Boules, The Rover group, The Harley Davidson group, T.R.Cars and The Breakaway Club, if you would like to know more about any of the dates and times or the darts and football teams please give Sean a ring on 01424 838382.
 White Hart Boules Pitch.
 The pieste is free to use, any clubs please feel free to come and use the pieste, FOC any time except match days which are Saturday afternoons throughout the season.
 We have a group of ladies and Gents that play amongst themselves Monday Lunchtimes.
 Please all check our websites for updates of up coming events www.whitehartnetherfield.com.
 On Thursday January 16 we held a Quiz Night in aid of Netherfield Parish Church where we raised eighty five pounds many thanks to all that supported us!

 To include your event or local Netherfield news please e mail me firstname.lastname@example.org